 Check If a Photo Is AI-Generated

-Upload an image and we read its Content Credentials, the signed record that tools like DALL·E, Adobe Firefly and licensed Midjourney workflows attach to generated images.
+Upload an image and we read its Content Credentials, the signed record that tools like ChatGPT, DALL·E, Adobe Firefly and licensed Midjourney workflows attach to generated images.
 The check is free, runs in your browser, and your file is not uploaded anywhere.

 Your photo is analyzed entirely in your browser, it is never uploaded.